-Salmon run is one of the most breathtaking migrations in the world.
-Amazingly, sockeye salmon crosses hundreds of miles from the ocean upstream the Fraser and Adams Rivers of British Columbia to spawn at their birthplace and die in the ultimate sacrifice.
-Many don’t survive the gruelling journey, yet they can’t resist this call of nature.
+The salmon run of B.C. is one of the most breathtaking migrations in the world.
+Amazingly, sockeye salmon cross hundreds of miles from the ocean upstream the Fraser and Adams Rivers of British Columbia to spawn at their birthplace and die in the ultimate sacrifice.
+Many don’t survive the grueling journey, yet they can’t resist this call of nature.

-The new generation follows the four-year life cycle.
-They spend around one year in the freshwater, and continue to the ocean.
-In their fourth year of life, those who lived through predators, fishing nets, and other hazards, set off to the spawning journey.
+The new generation follows a four-year life cycle.
+They spend around one year in freshwater, and continue to the ocean.
+In their fourth year of life, those who lived through predators, fishing nets, and other hazards, set off on a spawning journey back to their spawning waters.
 Only 1 out of 2,000 to 4,000 individuals make it through from hatching to spawning.

 Best time to see salmon run